 My novella Airmail was published in 2011.
 It won both the iUniverse Editor’s Choice and Rising Star awards the same year.
 It's the story of a reclusive old man, Mr G.L.
 Solomon, who receives a series of letters from a complete stranger, a young woman named Anouk who is living in New York.
 Her letters become increasingly surreal and draw him into a grand adventure...

 In 2017, I joined Boots Paper, an ethical stationery company based in Gippsland, Victoria, as its in-house illustrator.
-We create bespoke, limited edition stationery, including note pads, lined envelopes, greeting cards, journals, correspondence cards, gift tags, and so much more.
+We create bespoke, limited edition stationery, including note pads, lined envelopes, greeting cards, journals, correspondence cards, gift tags, a range of stickers, and so much more.
 This is the best fun I've ever had at "work" and we are constantly creating new products.

 THE ART OF MAIL